August 24 – September 24, 2013

 All participants must have a passport that is valid for not only for the duration of the program, but for 6 months after the program ends.
 It may take as long as six weeks to obtain or renew a passport.

 Selection to the program is competitive and acceptance into the program will be decided based on application materials, interviews, and student's demonstrated motivation to challenge themselves intellectually across academic disciplines and cultures and to work both individually and in groups.
-The program director is seeking students who are interested in exploring a completely new cultural territory about which they might have learned from novels and films: Romania of Dracula and Ceausescu.
+The program director is seeking students who are interested in exploring a completely new cultural territory about which they might have learned from thrillers (films and novels) and National Geographic Magazine.
 The perfect candidates will be adaptable and sociable, ready to take the challenge of immersing into a culture that may surprise them with a combination of Western and Eastern values.

 For More Information